ocattau/ocattau/_posts/2019-01-26-trizol-with-geo-and-oyster.md

 There WAS a lot of detectable RNA in one oyster tissue sample, and too much in the other.
 The Qubit screen was this for the one that was too high:
 ![img](../notebook-images/012619-trizol-other-organisms/qubit-too-high.jpg)

+### Next move:
+Try out the geoduck hemolymph and some oyster tissue samples using the Qiagen RNeasy Plus Micro Kit

+Bioanalyze all samples that had detectable RNA based on Qubit results